SoleraFinance/solera-avs-hackathon/README.md

 <br/><br/>
 ## High Level Flow

-In this demo, we use a very simple example of minting stable coins on one blockchain as a result of locking collateral on another blockchain.
+In this demo, we use a very simple example of minting stablecoins on one blockchain as a result of locking collateral on another blockchain.

 ![image](https://github.com/SoleraFinance/solera-avs-hackathon/assets/2127896/8c05012c-370c-4a16-b09d-168edcd8c750)